Ansys Mechanical APDL | Performing Thermal Analysis

-Users performing thermal analysis occasionally want to change the plotted temperature result to degrees absolute, or to convert a result in degrees absolute into the usual scale.
+Users performing thermal analysis occasionally want to change the plotted temperature result to degrees absolute.
+Or, conversely, to convert a result in degrees absolute into the usual scale.

 This article illustrates a small macro that switches a temperature result in degrees Fahrenheit into degrees Rankine by adding 459.67 degrees to the temperature at each selected node.
-The macro can be easily adapted to work with Celsius/Kelvin.
+Additionally, the macro can be easily adapted to work with Celsius/Kelvin.

 !
 Adjust temperature result by +459.67 degrees.